Pampaphoneus: Description

 The holotype (UFRGS PV386P) of Pampaphoneus is a skull measuring approximately 32 cm in length.
 As with all anteosaurs, the ventral margin of the premaxilla is inclined upwards and the postorbital bar is strongly curved anteroventrally so that the temporal fenestra undercuts orbit.
 The skull roof is slightly pachyostosed.
 The temporal fenestrae open widely on the skull roof where the insertion zone of the adductor musculature of the mandible extends to the pineal boss.
 The frontals contribute to the insertion zone of this musculature and also participate to the anterior edge of the pineal boss.
 These characteristics indicate that Pampaphoneus belongs to the clade Syodontinae.
 Within this group it is with the Russian species Syodon biarmicum that Pampaphoneus shares the most similarities.
 Like the latter, it possesses strongly recurved hook-like canines and very low postcanines with serrassions.
 The canines of the holotype are 7 cm in length.
 Pampaphoneus however differs from Syodon by its larger size, more robust snout, thickened postorbital forming a supraorbital boss, and a well-developed ridge extending from the pineal boss to the orbital rim.
 It also differs from other anteosaurs by its squamosal with a jugal process extending beyond the anterior edge of the temporal fenestra.
+Also unlike Syodon, Pampaphoneus lacked bifurcating anterior processes in its parietals.
+Its antorbital depression is also more gradual than in Syodon and excavates the posterior of the maxilla and the postfrontal and not just the lacrimal as it does in Syodon.
 A peculiarity of the holotype that was thought to be a diagnostic feature is the presence of only four teeth per premaxilla (the fourth incisor, small in size, being however laterally masked by the maxilla) and eight postcanines.
 However, a second skull (yet undescribed) was reported showing some differences with the holotype such as the presence of five premaxillary teeth and only seven postcanines.
 Since the other cranial elements are very similar, these differences are interpreted as intraspecific variation.
 Although being a Syodontinae, Pampaphoneus also shares several characters with the more derived Anteosaurinae.
 It thus has a well-developed medial crest on the skull roof, while a pronounced thickening of each postorbital forms a supraorbital boss similar to that of a subadult individual of the Russian Titanophoneus potens.
 In addition, the angular bone of the lower jaw bears a boss as in Anteosaurus and the two species of Titanophoneus.
 This angular boss is however much less developed in Pampaphoneus.